NPC Framework - REBORN

 While I'll address some of TLB RPG specifics, most of what you'll read in the following few lines can apply to any game.
 We're building a framework of sorts.
 It's not perfect; it might not even be better, but it works for me.
 It's fast and nimble, without much reliance on data, stats, or rules.
 It’s helped me a lot, and I hope it might help you as well!

-STATS
+NO STATS

 PERSONALITY

-aka Quirks, Mood, Roles and Moves
+aka Quirks, Mood, Moves and Roles

 QUIRKS